 "River Lea" Adele

 I often look back and wonder what would have happened had I actually studied photography academically.
 However, because I had a very musical upbringing (at one point I was studying piano, flute, clarinet and cello every week) I started off along the path of focussing on music which meant that the door was shut on studying art, and consequently photography, at school by the time I was 15.
 I often picked up prospectuses for college with the aim of studying photography in my spare time but it was always a case of "maybe next year".
 Of course "next year" never came - I was too busy with my GCSE's, then A-Levels, then getting a weekend job and going out with my friends!
 Before I knew it, I was at University studying Earth Science!
-In fact, I managed to obtain a second degree in science - a masters in Micropalaeontology!
-Essentially I spent almost 10 years studying mud which took me from Plymouth to London to Dublin and even over to New Zealand.
+I later managed to obtain a second degree in science - a masters in Micropalaeontology - and soon found myself in Dublin researching for a PhD.
+Essentially, I spent almost 10 years studying mud which took me from Plymouth to London to Dublin and even over to New Zealand.
 But no matter where I went, photography followed.

 "High" James Blunt